ugurkocde/intunemacadmins/src/content/docs/Custom Attributes/What_Are_Custom_Attributes.md

 ## Understanding Custom Attributes

 Custom attributes in macOS are essentially additional fields that can be created and assigned to devices within Intune.
 These fields can store information that is not natively included in the macOS management schema.
-For example, you might want to track specific inventory details, user preferences, or custom configuration settings that are unique to your organization’s requirements.
+For example, you might want to track specific inventory details, user preferences, or custom configuration settings that are unique to your organization's requirements.

 ## Examples of Custom Attributes